-- COVID-19 wastewater levels in Huron County are still increasing significantly.
-The number of positive tests reported to the state have plateaued in the last 2 weeks. - Flu activity in Huron County has increased significantly. - \circ There were 22 positive flu tests this week and 2 flu hospitalizations. - RSV activity in older children and adults in Ohio is still high but seems to be plateauing, RSV activity in infants and younger children across Ohio is still increasing. - Flu activity in Ohio is high.
+- COVID-19 wastewater levels in Huron County have decreased, with the exception of New London which has shown an increase for this reporting period. - o The number of positive COVID-19 tests reported to the state have decreased. - Flu activity in Huron County has increased over the past week. - o There were 15 positive flu tests this week and 2 flu hospitalizations. - o According to the CDC, flu activity in Ohio is high.